 - Investigators collected insufficient evidence of a violation.

-To find out whether these or any other defenses apply to your case and to receive the straightforward answers you need when you are being investigated for illegal dumping in Texas, contact me at 713-489-7763.
+Find out whether these or any other defenses apply to your case and to receive the straightforward answers you need when you are being investigated for illegal dumping in Texas.